Zempel Lab

 John Zempel, MD, PhD

-As a pediatric epileptologist, the goal of the Zempel lab’s research is to improve the localization of neuronal activity through new imaging modalities that are translatable to humans.
-By studying a model system of partial seizures which has been adapted to the magnetic resonance environment, allowing the measurement of electrical signals concurrent with imaging.
-Using conventional and newly developed magnetic resonance techniques, Zempel and his colleagues have localized ongoing seizure activity and characterized the damage that occurs with seizures.
-He is also characterizing and utilizing new magnetic resonance contrast agents with the goal of using such an agent to localize seizure activity to provide a major advance in the diagnosis and treatment of epilepsy.
+As a pediatric epileptologist, Zempel’s research goal is to improve the localization of neuronal activity through new imaging modalities that are translatable to humans.
+By studying a model system of partial seizures, which has been adapted to the magnetic resonance environment, his team can measure electrical signals concurrently with imaging.
+Using both conventional and newly developed magnetic resonance techniques, Zempel and his colleagues have localized ongoing seizure activity and characterized the damage resulting from seizures.
+Additionally, they are characterizing and utilizing new magnetic resonance contrast agents to localize seizure activity, aiming to make significant advances in the diagnosis and treatment of epilepsy.

-A second focus of Zempel’s research is the quantitative characterization of electrical activity directly recorded from the human brain as part of an evaluation for epilepsy surgery.
-The ready availability of increasing computational power makes analysis of the characteristics of brain activity feasible in the time frame of the surgery evaluation.
-Such techniques focus on seizure detection, prediction and characterization of the zone of abnormal brain tissue.
+A second focus of Zempel’s research is the quantitative characterization of electrical activity directly recorded from the human brain during epilepsy surgery evaluations.
+The increasing availability of computational power makes it possible to analyze brain activity characteristics within the time frame of the surgery evaluation.
+These techniques focus on detecting and predicting seizures, as well as characterizing zones of abnormal brain tissue.

 Principal investigator